pe-day-london-2025-05-22/workshop-sept-29/part_3/README.md

-# Part 3 - Platform Engineering of new resources and modules
+# Part 3 - Platform Engineering of real infrastructure

 In part 2, we saw that the app we deployed could take an AWS Dynamo DB and an AWS Bedrock model name as inputs for more complex behavior.
 In this part 3, we will be expanding the set of available resources to provision these before cloning our app to another environment.